mattsnider/LinkedIn-API-JSON-Client/README.rst

     my_secret = 'mysecretsecret'
     li_client = LinkedInJsonAPI(my_key, my_secret)

-From there, you can obtain request tokens, authorization urls, access tokens, and actual LinkedIn data through the LinkedInAPI object's methods.
+From there, you can obtain request tokens, authorization urls, access tokens, and actual LinkedIn data through the LinkedInJsonAPI object's methods.
 The object will handle signing requests, url formatting, and JSON parsing for you.

 Dependencies
 ============